 Pond No. 2 on the southeast side of the RWL was observed and appeared to be functioning properly during the inspection.
 To assist with the removal of FGD solids derived from the stack-out pad and to minimize dredging, Gavin Power operates a concrete settling basin at Pond No. 2 (Photograph 34).
 This basin is routinely cleaned with an extended-reach excavator.
+The leachate inflow pipe located on the west side of the Pond No.2 sedimentation basin has been connected to a pump station which directs the flow into the concrete headworks settling basin for initial treatment prior to entering the southern end of the geosynthetic lined pond.

-The primary treatment pond observed to be in satisfactory working condition following the maintenance adjustments that continued after the 2020 annual inspection.
+The primary treatment pond was observed to be in satisfactory working condition following the maintenance adjustments that continued after the 2020 annual inspection.
 During 2020 and early 2021 significant spot repairs were made to the geomembrane liner system of this pond.
-The length of these repairs were inspected and a few minor punctures or rips were identified above the water level.
-Patch repairs that addressed previous issues throughout the Primary Pond No. 2 are noted (Photograph 37).
-Additional minor repairs should be addressed in the Northeast corner of Primary Pond No. 2.
+No rips or tears were observed but in two isolated areas a "bunching" of the geosynthetic material was observed.
+The bunched areas appeared to be intact with no evidence of holes or leakage.
+ERM recommends that these areas continue to be monitored for 2023 (Photographs 36 and 37).